alovajs/alovajs.github.io/docs/03-get-started/01-start.md

 :::caution special attention

+1. Both `onSuccess` and `onError` can be set as sync function and async functions.
-1. The onError callback is a capture function for request errors.
+2. The onError callback is a capture function for request errors.
 When an error is caught but no error is thrown or a Promise instance in the reject state is returned, the request will be considered successful and no response data will be obtained.
-2. responded can be set as a normal function or an asynchronous function.

 :::